 - 2 teaspoons Dijon mustard

 - Roast the vegetables.
-Heat the oven to 425°F. Place the squash and red onions on a rimmed baking sheet.
+Heat the oven to 425°F. Place the squash and red onions in a single layer on a rimmed baking sheet.
 Drizzle with 2 Tablespoons of the oil and use your hands or a large spoon to toss to coat.
 Season with a pinch of salt and pepper and spread into an even layer.
-Roast until the squash is tender and vegetables are starting to brown, about 30-35 minutes, stirring halfway through.
-Remove from the oven and set aside.
+Roast until the squash is fork tender and vegetables are starting to brown, about 30-35 minutes, stirring halfway through.
+Remove the roasted vegetables from the oven and set aside.

 - Toast walnuts: Heat a large frying pan over medium-high heat.
 Add the walnuts to the hot, dry pan, heated over medium high heat.
 Cook, keeping an eye on the walnuts and stirring frequently.
 Don't walk away - they'll toast quickly!.
 As soon as you smell the walnuts, after 3-4 minutes, remove them from the heat and transfer them to a plate or paper towel to cool.